MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/website-bindings.md

 ---
-title: "Create and manage website bindings in Dynamics 365 Portal | MicrosoftDocs"
+title: "Create and manage website bindings in Dynamics 365 for Customer Engagement Portal | MicrosoftDocs"
-description: "Learn how to create and manage website bindings in Dynamics 365 Portal." ms.custom:
+description: "Learn how to create and manage website bindings in Dynamics 365 for Customer Engagement Portal." ms.custom:
   - dyn365-portal
 ms.date: 06/20/2018